On March 22, 2018, Donald Trump sent the following tweet:

 - Put a shield over your heart.
 Do not let the darkness in.
 Better days are coming.

-The great American poet, Maya Angelou, put it this way:
+The great American poet, Maya Angelou, gave this advice to her son:

 “The best advice I’ve ever given — I hope — is that which I gave to my son when he was growing up.
 He said, ‘I don’t have any friends.
 How can I get some friends?’… I told him two things.
 I told him, ‘In order to get a friend, you have to be a friend…’ And also I told him, ‘There’s a place in you that you must keep inviolate.
 You must keep it pristine, clean, so that nobody has the right to curse you or treat you badly.
 Nobody.
 No mother, father, no wife, no husband, nobody.’”